Don’t know how to create a simple database in Excel? In this article, we will show you how you can make a database in Excel in just 7 simple steps.

 - Initially, select the entire range from Dataset2.

 - Then, go to the Insert tab >> PivotTable >> From Table/Range.

 - After that, go to another worksheet named Dataset1 and create a table that we discussed before.

 Note: You can use the keyboard shortcut CTRL + T for creating a table.

 - Then, a Pivot Table will appear, and you have to select the field you want to make a relation with.
 For example, here, we select the Designation and Salary columns from two different worksheets.

 - After selecting the data, click on the CREATE option under All in the PivotTable Fields dialog box.

-- Finally, our Relational Database will be created, as you can see in the picture below.
+- Finally, our Relational Database will be created, as shown in the picture below.

 We have provided a practice section on each sheet on the right side for your practice.
 Please do it by yourself.

 That’s all about today’s session.
-And these are some easy steps on how to create a database in Excel.
+These are some easy steps on how to create a database in Excel.
 Please let us know in the comments section if you have any questions or suggestions.
-For your better understanding, please download the practice sheet.
-Visit our website Exceldemy, a one-stop Excel solution provider, to find out diverse kinds of Excel methods.
+For a better understanding, please download the practice sheet.
 Thanks for your patience in reading this article.